ghga-de/ghga-metadata-schema/docs/schema_markdown/AnalysisProcess.md

 # Class: AnalysisProcess

-An analysis process captures the workflow steps that were performed to analyze data obtained from sequencing experiments.
+An Analysis Process captures the workflow steps that were performed to analyze data obtained from a Sequencing Experiment.

 URI: [GHGA:AnalysisProcess](https://w3id.org/GHGA/AnalysisProcess)